infinitered/ignite-cookbook/docs/recipes/Redux.md

 #### Add State

 - Add your state reducers or [slices](https://redux-toolkit.js.org/usage/usage-guide#creating-slices-of-state).
 We'll create a simple `counter` slice for this example.
-- If you have an existing state tree with Mobx-State-Tree, you'll need to convert your tree into a series of Redux reducers.
+- If you have an existing state tree with MobX-State-Tree, you'll need to convert your tree into a series of Redux reducers.
-  - Note: Redux does not define or validate your models like Mobx-State-Tree does.
+  - Note: Redux does not define or validate your models like MobX-State-Tree does.
 It is up to you to ensure the correct data is being set in your reducers.

-`counterSlice.ts`
+**`app/store/counterSlice.ts`**

 ```typescript
 import { createSlice } from "@reduxjs/toolkit";